 Leaks and Spills.
 Any unplanned or improper discharge of a potential containment including any discharge of a hazardous material.

-Letter of Assurances.
-A list of conditions signed by the applicant for a permit acknowledging agreement to follow the conditions of the permit.
-In lieu of signing a Letter of Assurances, the Board of Adjustment may prescribe conditions within Findings of Fact.

 Levee.
 A man-made structure usually an earthen embankment designed and constructed in accordance with sound engineering practices to contain, control, or divert the flow of water so as to provide protection from temporary flooding.

-Light Manufacturing.
-Those manufacturing processes which are not obnoxious due to dust, odor, noise, vibration, pollution, smoke, heat or glare.
-These commercial and industrial uses are characterized by generally having all aspects of the process carried on within the building itself.

-Livestock Sales Barn.
-A market that shall on a continuing daily basis or on several days of each week purchase livestock from the general public, such livestock being intended for resale for immediate slaughter or for resale for return to a farm or premises for breeding or feeding purposes.

 Loading Space.
 A space within the principal building or on the same lot for the standing, loading, or unloading of trucks, having a minimum area of 540 square feet, a minimum width of 12 feet, a minimum depth of 35 feet, and a vertical clearance of at least 14.5 feet.

-Lodging House.
-A building or place where lodging is provided (or which is equipped to provide lodging regularly) by prearrangement for definite periods, for compensation, for three (3) or more persons as opposed to hotels open to the public.

 Lot.
 A lot is any lot, plot, or parcel of land under one ownership, occupied or intended for occupancy by a use permitted in this Ordinance including one (1) principal building together with its accessory buildings, open spaces and parking spaces required by these regulations and shall have its principal frontage upon a road or other approved access.